AIQ-Kitware/vllm_service/README.md

 ## Backend 2: KubeAI

-Use the KubeAI backend when you want the same serving-profile model, but deployed through Kubernetes.
+Use KubeAI when you want Kubernetes-managed serving.

-### What it adds beyond Compose

-* profiles rendered as KubeAI and Kubernetes artifacts
-* an OpenAI-compatible front door through KubeAI
-* deployment through `kubectl` and Helm-backed KubeAI install flow
-* profile switching through the Kubernetes path

-### What changes compared to Compose

-* you use `deploy` instead of `up`
-* the default front door is `/openai/v1`
-* generated artifacts go under `generated/kubeai/`
-* you need a working Kubernetes cluster and KubeAI installed or installable

-The backend itself is `kubeai` on Kubernetes.
-The repo may show K3s examples for single-node setup, but the serving backend is not K3s-specific in concept.

-## KubeAI quick start: important rules

-Before the detailed steps, keep these four rules in mind:
+### Important rules

-1. **Use the same namespace everywhere.**
-   The namespace in `python manage.py setup --namespace ...` must match the namespace where the KubeAI Helm release already exists, or the namespace where you want the repo to install it.
+1. **Use the same namespace everywhere.** The namespace in `python manage.py setup --namespace ...` must match the namespace where the KubeAI Helm release already exists.

-2. **Prefer the repo-driven path.**
-   The normal path in this repo is:
-   `setup` → `validate` → `render` → `deploy` → `status`
+2. **Prefer the repo-driven path.** The normal path is `setup` -> `validate` -> `render` -> `deploy` -> `status`.

-3. **`kubectl port-forward` stays in the foreground.**
-   Leave it running in one terminal and run requests from another.
+3. **`kubectl port-forward` stays in the foreground.** Leave it running in one terminal and send requests from another.

-4. **The first request can take a while.**
-   `/openai/v1/models` may work before chat completions work.
-The first real completion request may trigger KubeAI to create the model-serving pod.
+4. **The first request can take a while.** `/openai/v1/models` may work before chat completions work.
+The first completion may trigger pod creation, image pull, model load, and compile warmup.

----
+5. **On the current repo version, KubeAI still needs a live workaround after deploy.** The renderer currently produces a `Model` spec that needs a small manual patch to work with the KubeAI version used in these notes.

-## KubeAI prerequisites
+### KubeAI prerequisites

-### Kubernetes

-The KubeAI backend needs:
+You need:

 * a working Kubernetes cluster
 * `kubectl`